elclanrs/petit-dom/README.md

 ## Custom components

-Besides HTML/SVG tag names, fragments and render fucntions, the `h` function also accepts any object with the following signature
+Besides HTML/SVG tag names, fragments and render functions, the `h` function also accepts any object with the following signature

 ```js